 (2) Excretion: The skin excretes excess water, mineral salts and nitrogenous wastes through the sweat glands as sweat

 (3) Sensitivity: The skin is sensitive to its environment through the specialized sensory nerve endings scattered in the dermis.
-The skin is sensitive to such stimuli as change in temperature, pressure, pain and cold.
+The skin is sensitive to such stimuli as changes in temperature, pressure, pain and cold.

 (4) Production of vitamin D: The skin manufactures Vitamin D by using infra-red rays from sunlight